Financial Statement Announcement for the First Quarter Ended 31 March 2019

 CONSOLIDATED INCOME STATEMENT

-The Group reported an increase in revenue from all business segments except for Mould Fabrication segment.
-The decrease in revenue from the Mould Fabrication segment was due to lesser orders recognised to profit and loss during the period.
+The 2.3% yoy increase in revenue from the Mould Fabrication segment was mainly due to more orders recognised in profit and loss during the period.

-The Group's gross profit decreased 12.8% yoy from $26.9 million for 3Q17 to $23.5 million for 3Q18.
-Correspondingly, the Group's gross profit margin declined from 14.3% for 3Q17 to 12.3% for 3Q18.
-This was mainly due to increase in labour, utilities, and materials costs as well as pricing pressure from customers.
+The Group's gross profit decreased 19.4% yoy from $21.4 million for 1Q18 to $17.3 million for 1Q19.
+Correspondingly, the gross profit margin declined from 12.7% for 1Q18 to 10.8% for 1Q19.
+This was mainly due to lower utilisation levels as a result of the decline in orders from the Automotive segment.

-The decrease in other expenses was mainly due to foreign exchange losses amounting to $3.1 million for 3Q17 whereas the Group reported foreign exchange gain under other income for 3Q18.
+The decrease in other expenses was mainly due to the Group reporting foreign exchange losses of $0.9 million for 1Q19 as compared to $5.2 million for 1Q18.

-The Group achieved a net profit of $7.5 million for 3Q18 compared to a net profit of $7.7 million for 3Q17.
-Excluding foreign exchange gains and losses and retrenchment costs, net profit would have been $5.3 million for 3Q18 and $10.9 million for 3Q17, representing a 51.6% yoy decline.
+The Group achieved a net profit of $0.8 million for 1Q19 compared to a net profit of $1.9 million for 1Q18.
+Excluding the impact from foreign exchange losses, retrenchment costs, loss/(gain) on the disposal of property, plant and equipment ("PPE") and finance costs on ROUA, net profit would have been $2.1 million for 1Q19 and $7.1 million for 1Q18, representing a 70.3% yoy decline.

 CONSOLIDATED BALANCE SHEET

-The Group maintained a cash balance of $87.7 million as at 30 September 2018 (31 December 2017: $105.3 million).
-This resulted in a net debt position of $22.8 million (31 December 2017: net cash $1.6 million) after accounting for loans and borrowings amounting to $110.5 million (31 December 2017: $103.7 million).
-The decrease in net cash was due to a foreign currency translation loss of $1.05 million on the opening balance of cash and cash at bank, the payment of capital expenditure amounting to $27.6 million, the payment of dividends amounting to $14.2 million and the payment of debt amounting to $1.1 million following the acquisition of Adval Tech (Thailand) Co Ltd on 4 September 2018(1).
+The Group maintained a cash balance of $114.2 million as at 31 March 2019 (31 December 2018: $88.7 million).
+This resulted in a net cash position of $9.5 million (31 December 2018: net debt position of $21.0 million) after accounting for loans and borrowings amounting to $104.7 million (31 December 2018: $109.7 million).
+The increase in net cash was mainly due to a foreign currency translation gain of $0.6 million on the opening balance of cash and cash at banks, the collection of proceeds from the disposal of the property and cash generated from operations.

 CONSOLIDATED CASHFLOW STATEMENT

-Net cash flows used in financing activities amounted to $0.9 million for 3Q18 as compared to $9.0 million for 3Q17 due to additional loans draw down for the payment of capital expenditure.
+Net cash flows used in financing activities amounted to $6.2 million for 1Q19 as compared to net cash flows from financing activities of $3.0 million for 1Q18.

 Commentary On Current Year Prospects